Ah, carrot juice…

 - Easy To Clean

-The Aicok was the first juicer I owned and I loved it.
-It’s not too expensive and it does a fantastic job with carrots, which coincidentally was the first juice I made, Carrot, apple, orange and ginger, delicious.
+The Housnat was the first juicer I owned and I loved it.
+It’s not too expensive and it does a fantastic job with carrots, which coincidentally was the first juice I made, Carrot, apple, orange, and ginger.
+Delicious.

 This is a cold press slow juicer so it takes longer than a centrifugal juicer to make the juice but the juice it makes is better for you because as the name suggests it stays cold locking in the nutrients.
 The juice it makes also lasts longer, up to 3 days in fact, which allows you to batch make juice saving you time.